susmit31/obsidian/English-essays.md

 ### Intro
 > "When the last tree is cut down, the last fish eaten, the last stream poisoned, you will realise that you cannot eat money" - John May

 Man's quest for "development" defines the modern era of our civilisation.
 Although it has always been part of the human agenda, for the longest part of history, mankind has been subject to the whims of mother nature.
 Prosperity was mostly within the confines she had set for us.

 But the mankind is a species of unfathomable potential.
 We not only persevered, but we invented.
-The invention of the steam engine by the illustrious inventor James Watt was the watershed moment that made man the subduer instead of the subdued, and then we never looked back.
+The invention of the steam engine by the illustrious inventor James Watt was the watershed moment that transformed man from the subdued to the subduer.
+And since then we never looked back.
 The days of worry were over.
 Even the poor of the industrial societies could consume a lot more, and hence were economically better off, compared to the "middle-class" of the pre-industrial times.
 Mankind had hit its puberty, its growth spurt had begun.

 Yet within all this shimmer, something was missing.
-We couldn't pinpoint exactly what, but many elderlies readily recognised that what was missing was the connection to mother nature.
-Much like an unruly child who enters into a rebellious adolescence, we pushed our economies further and further chasing the dreams of prosperity with no compunction, extracting more and more out of nature, until she started to show the signs of illness.
+We couldn't pinpoint exactly what, but many elderlies readily recognised it.
+What was missing was the connection to mother nature.
+Much like an unruly child who enters into a rebellious adolescence, we shrugged off the calls to restrain ourselves.
+We pushed our economies further and further chasing the dreams of prosperity, extracting every bit as we could from nature with no compunction, until she started to show the signs of illness.

+And as she is our nurturer, we too suffer the consequences.
+Pollution kills more people each year than AIDS, TB, and Malaria, three of the deadliest infectious diseases in existence, do combined.
+Climate change, largely a product of air pollution, is disrupting weather patterns and delivering fatal blows to economies reducing over a tenth of the global GDP.

-We find ourselves at a historical crossroads where we have to pick between developing wisely ensuring the best of nature, or choosing to run amok until the entirety of our much-vaunted economy faces imminent implosion.
+We find ourselves at a historical crossroads where we have to make a conscious choice between developing wisely ensuring the best of nature, or choosing to run amok until the entirety of our much-vaunted economy faces imminent implosion.
 As such, it is of paramount importance to address pollution much, much louder than ever before, now more than ever.

 - BD loses **2.7%GDP/yr** due to EnvPol (WB)